-Fire is a natural and essential process in the Sierra Nevada.
+Fire is a natural and essential process in California’s Sierra Nevada-Cascade region.
 Wildfires of the past burned mostly low to the ground and fairly slowly.
 They thinned out brush and smaller trees, leaving the larger trees to thrive with less competition for water and sunlight.
 The resulting forest structure of individual trees, clumps, and openings made it difficult for fires to burn intensely enough to kill the large healthy trees that dominated the landscape.

-Today, many wildfires in the Sierra Nevada are burning larger and more severely.
+Today, many wildfires are burning larger and more severely.
 Decades of fire suppression and historic timber harvests have created overcrowded and unhealthy forests that fuel more destructive behavior.
-Fires like the King Fire, the Rim Fire, and the Butte Fire place California communities at risk and cause significant damage to the resources the Region provides, including water, wildlife habitat, recreational access, and carbon storage.
-Impacts from large, damaging wildfires in the Sierra are felt across the state as they degrade air quality, jeopardize the state water system, and offset progress towards California’s air quality and climate goals.
+Fires like the Dixie, Caldor, Creek, and North Complex have devastated communities and caused significant damage to the resources the region provides, including water, wildlife habitat, recreational access, and carbon storage.
+Impacts from large, damaging wildfires in the region are felt across the state as they degrade air quality, jeopardize the state water system, and offset progress towards California’s air quality and climate goals.

 Highlights From Our Newsroom

-View our most recent articles about wildfire risk in the Sierra Nevada.
+View our most recent articles related to wildfire risk.